2023 Best International Relations & Security Schools in Massachusetts

 Top 10 Best International Relations & National Security Schools

 Our analysis found Harvard University to be the best school for international relations and national security students who want to pursue a degree in Massachusetts.
-Harvard is a fairly large private not-for-profit school located in the city of Cambridge.
+Harvard is a fairly large private not-for-profit school located in the midsize city of Cambridge.

 You’ll join some of the best and brightest minds around you if you attend Tufts University.
 The school came in at #2 on this year’s Best International Relations & Security Schools in Massachusetts list.
-Located in the large suburb of Medford, Tufts is a private not-for-profit college with a large student population.
+Located in the suburb of Medford, Tufts is a private not-for-profit school with a large student population.

 While working on their degree, international relations majors at Tufts accumulate an average of around $16,250 in student debt.